Doris Fleischman: Career and publications

 In 1950, Fleischman was contacted by Ruth Hale, founder of the Lucy Stone League, to help revive her organization which had been inactive for almost two decades following its founding in 1921.
 Upon the revival of the League, Fleischman served as its vice president and worked with other women who were pioneers in their fields such as Jane Grant, Doris Stevens, Anna M. Kross, and Fannie Hurst.
 Together, they worked to conduct research about women's pay and women's position in the American economy.
 In 1952, Fleischman was invited by the director of the Women's Bureau of the U.S. Department of Labor to attend a conference on pay equity and women in the workplace.
 Later that year, she resigned from her position in the Lucy Stone League.
 Around this time, Fleischman also began searching for publishers to print a book she had been working on for over three years which detailed the struggles women face in the domestic and professional settings.
 After being rejected by multiple publishers over the course of two years, Fleischman finally had success with Crown Publishing Company.
 In 1955, she published her memoir, A Wife Is Many Women, under her married name.

 Fleischman moved to Cambridge, Massachusetts with her husband in 1962 so that he could finish writing his book and they could retire together.
 However, these retirement plans did not last, and Fleischman and Bernays continued to work after they sold their New York office to establish a new public relations business in Cambridge.
 Upon the establishment of their new "public relations counsel," as Bernays called it, they gained many new clients including the U.S. Department of Commerce; the U.S. Department of Health, Education, and Welfare; the West Valley Community College; and the Massachusetts Law Association.

-In 1971, Fleischman joined Theta Sigma Phi, the Association for Women in Communications.
+In 1971, Fleischman joined Theta Sigma Phi, which became the Association for Women in Communications.
 As an older member, she was enthusiastic about helping students in the organizations, and she gave them advice and helped them land jobs in the field.
 Theta Sigma Phi awarded her their highest honor, the National Headliner Award, in 1972.
-Fleischman worked with her husband's agency and Women In Communications, Inc. to develop two competitions that took place in 1974 and 1977.
+Fleischman worked with her husband's agency and Women in Communications, Inc. to develop two competitions that took place in 1974 and 1977.
 These competitions consisted of submissions by organizations and individuals and sought out the best plans for solutions in pay equity and justice for women in the workplace and the home.
 Winners received scholarship money to continue research in hopes of making these plans become reality.
 The Chicago Chapter of Public Relations Society of America recognized Fleischman's work and presented her with a leadership award in 1976.